tnordquist/my-fun-run-client/docs/index.md

 * Someone runs regularly but is feeling "stuck" in their routine and is looking for something new.
     > I run regularly along my same route and would like something new and exciting without having to go far from home.

+ ## Summary of Current State of Application

+ My Fun Run is currently in mid-development.
+The app runs on an emulator (Pixel 3a API 28), but you are not able to fully execute the app.
+Once you sign-in through Google you are brought to a blank Home screen.
+Using bottom navigation you can move to the Race selection screen.
+There you will find a list of races, but you cannot navigate beyond that point.
+In other words, you are not able to begin tracking your run.ONce you select a run an alert dialog box would show up and allow you an edit option or option to start race.
+At that point, you would begin running while the app accesses GPS to track your distance.
+Through use of the timer it will track your time and create a pace for you based on time and distance.
+After completing your run you can review your stats and save them to the History log.
+You can also navigate from the home screen to the History screen if you don't wish to start a race but only review previous runs.
+The History Fragment is currently blank.

+ Aesthetic/Cosmetic Improvements
+ * Add audio to race themes
+ * Add visuals
+ * Add color

+ Stretch Goals
+ * Add leader board
+ * Add ability to add other users as "friends"
+ * Add the ability for users to comment on other user's races
+ * Add ability for users to make training goals

 ## Devices and External Services